-Protecting the rainforest ecosystems of the Congo Basin and enriching local communities
+Protect thick rainforest in the Congo Basin and enrich local communities

-At the confluence of the Congo and Lomami Rivers towards the north of the Democratic Republic of Congo, the Isangi project protects over 187,000 hectares of one of Earth's most biodiverse rainforests from deforestation.
-As carbon sinks, forests play an important role in climate change mitigation, deforestation, however, releases the carbon stored and damages ecosystem biodiversity.
-The project helps to alleviate local poverty by promoting sustainable economic opportunities and developing educational initiatives to bring a brighter future to remote communities.
+Where the Congo and Lomami Rivers towards the north of the Democratic Republic of Congo, the Isangi project protects over 187,000 hectares of one of Earth's most biodiverse rainforests from deforestation.
+By sucking in and storing carbon, forests play a critical role in climate change mitigation; chopping trees down, however, does the opposite.